nhall97/nhall97/README.md

 ### Hi there 👋

+I'm part of our CRM Engineering Team at Deutsche Bank - Corporate Bank Technology, focusing on client centric tech and digital solutions.

+I try and publish the occasional interesting project here, or useful snippets or code.

+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/nathan97/)

 <!--
 **nhall97/nhall97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.